Yeti Holdings withdraws IPO plans

-March 26 (Reuters) - Yeti Holdings Inc, a U.S. manufacturer of “built-for-the-wild” coolers, said on Monday it has withdrawn its initial public offering, citing current market conditions.
+(Reuters) - Yeti Holdings Inc YETI.N, a U.S. maker of “built-for-the-wild” coolers, said on Monday it has withdrawn its initial public offering, citing current “market conditions”.

-The company applied in July 2016 to list on the New York Stock Exchange under the symbol “Yeti”.
+The company, which had filed in July 2016 to list on the New York Stock Exchange, did not give details about the “market conditions”.

+The U.S. markets have been tumultuous this year.
+A massive selloff - prompted by fears of rising U.S. inflation - wiped out over $4 trillion in global stock market capitalization earlier this year.

+Last week, the markets were gripped by fears of global trade war after U.S. President Donald Trump moved to impose tariffs on Chinese imports of up to $60 billion.

 Austin, Texas-based Yeti was founded by brothers Roy and Ryan Seiders, two sportsmen who decided to make coolers for the luxury outdoor market rather than for mass discount retailers.